 Welcome to Oriental Motor's "Engineering Notes" Blog:

 Products and technology are only valuable when coupled with skilled people and services to support them.
-ORIENTAL MOTOR U.S.A.
-CORP. has dedicated over 33 years to establishing a service and support system to better serve customers.
+Since 1978, ORIENTAL MOTOR U.S.A.
+CORP. has been building a service and support system to better serve customers.
 It is our goal to provide the best product and service from the design phase, through the sale and beyond.

 Our blog will feature: